 Rabbit neutering during Covid-19 lockdown

-- During Covid-19 lockdown, your veterinary practice might not be able to offer routine procedures such as neutering.
+- Due to Covid-19 restrictions, some veterinary practices aren’t able to offer procedures such as neutering at present.

 - Rabbits will mate even if they are related!

 - Keep unneutered rabbits of the opposite sex separate from three months old.

 Can I have my rabbit neutered during lockdown?

 During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.

 The British Veterinary Association (BVA) and Royal College of Veterinary Surgeons (RCVS) have asked vets across the UK to prioritise urgent/essential treatment, and to comply with social distancing at all times.
 This has led to major changes in the way veterinary practices run, and has meant that many practices have had to postpone or completely stop offering routine procedures such as neutering and vaccinations to enable them to continue treating the sickest pets.